teamforage/forage-ios-sdk/README.md

     /// Indicates whether the input is empty. var isEmpty: Bool { get }

-    /// isValid is true when the input text does not fail any validation checks with the exception of target length;
-    /// false if any of the validation checks other than target length fail. var isValid: Bool { get }
+    /// Indicates whether all validation checks pass, excluding the the minimum length validator. var isValid: Bool { get }

     /// Indicates whether all validation checks pass and the ForageElement is ready for submission.